 This program is available as a stand-alone certificate supplementing significant previous academic and/or clinical studies.
 This certificate is appropriate for students wishing to pursue a chaplaincy career in hospice or health care, prison outreach, or the armed services.
 The certificate indicates that the student has completed a course of study focusing on the application of Buddhist thought and practice in pastoral care and chaplaincy.

-The certificate is overseen by Dr. Nancy Lin.
+Program faculty advisor: Dr. Nancy Lin.

 Students must complete a total of eight (8) threeunit courses within three years to complete the certificate.

 Required courses include: